Purpose and scope

-Complete the respiratory screening questions in the NIPCM community IPC COVID-19 pandemic appendix for service users admitted from the community for respite or for a short break.
+Complete the ARHAI respiratory symptom screening questions for service users admitted from the community for respite or for a short break.

-If the individual answers 'yes' to any of the screening questions they should follow the advice in providing care for service users who are symptomatic or have confirmed COVID-19 infection
+If the individual answers 'yes' to any of the screening questions they should follow the advice in providing care for service users who are symptomatic, as appropriate for the setting.

 If they answer 'no' to all the questions, self-isolation is not required.

-Individuals being admitted for respite or short break in care homes for older adults or services with older or clinically vulnerable individuals are recommended to have one negative LFD test within twenty-four hours before arrival or on arrival.
+Individuals being admitted for respite or short break in care homes for older adults or services with older or clinically vulnerable individuals do not need to be tested if they are asymptomatic.

 Service providers can contact the local HPT if they need further advice.